vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-EsxiPasswordExpiration.md

 ## Synopsis

-Retrieves the password expiration policy for ESXi hosts in a cluster.
+Retrieves the password expiration policy for ESX hosts in a cluster.

 ## Syntax